argoproj/argo-cd/docs/proposals/server-side-apply.md

 resources in Kubernetes in the server instead of the client.
 This proposal describes how ArgoCD can leverage SSA during syncs.

+* Open Questions
+    * [Q-1] How to handle conflicts?
+    * [Q-2] Should we support multiple managers?
+* Summary
+* Motivation
+    * Better interoperability with Admission Controllers
+    * Better resource conflict management
+    * Better resource conflict management
+* Goals
+* Non-Goals
+* Proposal
+    * Use cases
+        * [UC-1]: enable SSA at the controller level
+        * [UC-2]: enable SSA at the Application level
+        * [UC-3]: enable SSA at the resource level
+    * Security Considerations
+    * Risks and Mitigations
+    * Upgrade / Downgrade
+* Drawbacks

+---

-## Open Questions [optional]
+## Open Questions

+### [Q-1] How to handle conflicts?
+When SSA is enabled, the server may return field conflicts with other managers.
+What ArgoCD controller should do in case of conflict?
+Just force the sync and log warnings (like some other controllers do?)

+### [Q-2] Should we support multiple managers?
-* Should Server-Side Apply support in ArgoCD be implemented allowing multiple managers for the same controller?
+Should Server-Side Apply support in ArgoCD be implemented allowing multiple managers for the same controller? ([more details][10])

 ## Summary